Welcome to South Downs

 Stargazing in the International Dark Sky Reserve

 South Downs is one of only 18 International Dark Sky Reserves in the world, offering a unique opportunity for stargazing.
-With minimal light pollution, the region offers clear night skies that are perfect for observing celestial bodies.
+With minimal light pollution, the region presents clear night skies perfect for observing celestial bodies.
 Whether you're an amateur astronomer or a curious traveller, a night under the South Downs sky promises a magical and unforgettable experience.

 Sailing in the Solent